 Method1.
 Preheat your oven to 140c/Gas Mark One.
-In a sauce pan, gently heat up the cream with the split and deseeded vanilla pod until just too hot to touch.
+In a sauce pan, gently heat up the cream and milk with the split and deseeded vanilla pod until just too hot to touch.

-2. While the cream is heating, whisk the eggs, egg yolks and sweetener thoroughly.
+2. While the cream/milk is heating, whisk the eggs, egg yolks and sweetener thoroughly.

-3. Pour the hot cream over the egg mixture, whisking the whole time.
+3. Pour the hot cream/milk over the egg mixture, whisking the whole time.

 4. Pour the custard mix back in to the original pan, but through a sieve to catch the vanilla pod.
 Gently heat for a little while longer, while stirring, just to thicken a little.